| Since putting to sea at 2300 GMT yesterday evening (Jan 18th)

 breaking the surface.
 The crew of Tom Crean anchored some way off

+the beach and were then ferried ashore.
 Fur seals and sea lions guarded the frontage backed by steep

 cliffs.
 Some were with pups so we were careful not to disturb